calvinosinga/phalanx/README.md

 # Phalanx

-Pipeline for Halo Animation & Lineage Assessment in N-body eXperiments (phalanx) is a pipeline for visualizing halo systems and interactions, assessing differences in subhalo definitions, and comparing methods of calculating halo trajectories.
+Pipeline for Halo Animation & Lineage Assessment in N-body eXperiments (phalanx) is a tool for visualizing halo systems and interactions, assessing differences in subhalo definitions, and comparing methods of calculating halo trajectories.
 Generally, the pipeline is broken down into four steps:
 1. Create container objects that store the halo data
 2. Select a way to display the data and style it
 3. Export the cached objects into VTK (visualization toolkit) files